Veterans receiving medical care at a U.S. Department of Veterans Affairs (VA) Facility

 Application Fees for Veterans

 Veterans who have an honorable or general discharge and are eligible for VA services and benefits, are eligible for a reduced application fee for the Medical Cannabis Patient Program.
-The veteran must submit a copy of their DD-214 (showing dates of service and character of service/type of discharge) with their application.
+The veteran must submit a copy of their DD-214 (showing dates of service and other than dishonorable) with their application.
 For fee information, click here.